alisw/AliPhysics/MUON/READMErec.txt

   AliMUONESDInterface::MUONToESD(*locTrg, esdTrack, trackId, triggerTrack);
 \endverbatim

-- Convert an AliESDMuonTrack to an AliMUONTrack:
+- Convert an AliESDMuonTrack to an AliMUONTrack (the parameters at each clusters are recomputed or not according to the flag "refit". if not, only the parameters at first cluster are relevant):
 \verbatim
   ...
   AliESDMuonTrack* esdTrack = esd->GetMuonTrack(iTrack);
   AliMUONTrack track;
-  AliMUONESDInterface::ESDToMUON(*esdTrack, track);
+  AliMUONESDInterface::ESDToMUON(*esdTrack, track, refit);
 \endverbatim

-- Add an AliESDMuonTrack (converted into AliMUONTrack object) into an AliMUONVTrackStore:
+- Add an AliESDMuonTrack (converted into AliMUONTrack object) into an AliMUONVTrackStore (same remark as above about the flag "refit"):
 \verbatim
   ...
   AliESDMuonTrack* esdTrack = esd->GetMuonTrack(iTrack);
   AliMUONVTrackStore *trackStore = AliMUONESDInteface::NewTrackStore();
-  AliMUONTrack* trackInStore = AliMUONESDInterface::Add(*esdTrack, *trackStore);
+  AliMUONTrack* trackInStore = AliMUONESDInterface::Add(*esdTrack, *trackStore, refit);
 \endverbatim

 2) Loading an entire ESDEvent and using the finders and/or the iterators to access the corresponding MUON objects: